Trela-dev/SpringSecurityJwtCRUD/README.md

 ```

 ### 🐳 Step 2: Start PostgreSQL Database in Docker
+Navigate to project folder(where the pom.xml file is) and run following commadns
 Run the following command in the project directory to start the database container:

 ```bash